pbartela/tour-planner/.ai/prd.md

 - **Description:** As a logged-in user, I want to be able to edit the details on my profile to update them.
 - **Acceptance Criteria:**
   - There is an edit option on the profile page.
-  - I can change my display name (choice between a unique username and an optional first/last name).
+  - I can change my display name.
   - I cannot change my email address.
   - Changes are saved after clicking the "Save" button.